-Dr Anna Croft is part of the Bioprocess, Environmental and Chemical Technologies Research Group.
+Dr Anna Croft is a member of the Sustainable Process Technologies (SPT) Research Group.

 Anna obtained her BSc degree, majoring in Chemistry and Biochemistry, from the University of Adelaide, Australia.
 After completing an honours degree in Organic Chemistry at the same institution, she went on to complete her PhD at the Australian National University looking at the processes governing formation of free radicals in proteins.

 She subsequently completed a European union-funded postdoctoral fellowship at the University of Newcastle upon Tyne, examining the chemistry of coenzyme B12-dependent enzymes, and was then offered a full academic post at the University of Wales Bangor, where she established her own research group.
 She was promoted to Senior Lecturer there in 2011.

 In 2013 she joined the Bioprocessing and Biorenewables group at the University of Nottingham, where she has established her own Biomechanism Engineering research team.
 The focus of the team is to understand how biological processes can be used as templates to improve chemical reactivity and, similarly, how an understanding of chemical reactivity can be used to direct biomolecule reactions for specific outputs (such as production of high-value chemicals and feedstocks from biorenewables).

 Research within the Croft team is highly interdisciplinary, using a combination of both theoretical and experimental techniques to understand biological interactions and reaction mechanisms.
 Our main research theme is Intermolecular Interactions, examining their implications in both binding effects and on reaction pathways in biological systems, particularly those systems utilising free radicals, and interactions between species related to 'green chemistry', such as ionic liquids.